There are a few things you can do on match day to help diagnose and fix issues that may arise during your stream.

 - POWER: First check the camera, encoder and battery is ON and have power

-- CONNECTED: Check that the long HDMI is plugged into both the video encoder and the OUTPUT end of the HDMI Repeater.
-Likewise make sure the HDMI cable from the Camera is also connected to the INPUT end of the HDMI Repeater.
-This is an imperative step to protect the camera's
+- CONNECTED: Check that the long HDMI is plugged into both the video encoder and the OUTPUT end of the HDMI repeater.
+Likewise make sure the HDMI cable from the camera is also connected to the INPUT end of the HDMI repeater.
+This is an imperative step to protect the camera

 - RESTART: If the above does not identify any issues, then turn the encoder completely off, leave for 1 minute and switch on again.
 Wait a further 2-3 minutes and check the stream again

-- If you are still experiencing troubles then please log our incident report with our customer support team.
+- If you are still experiencing troubles then please log an incident report with our customer support team.

 Indicators on your Video Encoder

 Aside from viewing the vision from your streaming endpoint (usually YouTube) you can check the status of what is being transmitted via reading the indicator lights or the OLED display on the video encoder.

 The OLED display on the side of the Video Encoder will display several indicators showing the status of the connection and current stream.
 Importantly:

 IP: This should show a valid Internet IP address when connected and a (G) indicator showing connection via 4G

 RATE: When streaming successfully this will show in the range of 800-2,500 KBps